gdgoldlion/CocoSpriter/README.md

 CocoSpriter
 ===========

-Spriter runtime in cocos2d-x to Spriter Editor。
+Spriter runtime in cocos2d-x to Spriter Editor.